oguzaktas/spring-boot-android-news/README.md

 # spring-boot-android-news
-Java Spring Boot and Android News Application with server-client architecture and MySQL database by using RESTful Web Services
+Java Spring Boot and Android News Application with server-client architecture by using RESTful Web Services and MySQL JDBC Driver